-This ultimate guide to sourdough baking covers everything you need to know about baking sourdough.
-We’ve got a super easy sourdough bread recipe for beginners to ideas for things to do with sourdough bread, and sourdough starter discard recipes, and a guide to baking sourdough in a toaster oven.
+Our ultimate guide to sourdough baking covers everything you need to know about baking sourdough.
+We’ve got a super easy sourdough bread recipe for beginners, ideas for things to do with sourdough, sourdough starter discard recipes, and a guide to baking sourdough in a toaster oven.
 If you’ve been intimidated by sourdough baking, our ultimate sourdough guide should inspire you.

 The comforting smells of sourdough bread being baked in our little kitchen have been wafting through the entire apartment, its sweet yeasty scent filling it with warmth and love.
 A tip: if you’re ever renting a holiday house or serviced apartment, the fastest way to settle in and make it feel like ‘home’ is to bake bread.

 Terence is pulling a just-baked sourdough loaf out of the oven, just as he has every two or three days for the last few years.
 I can hear my husband tapping the boule and I’m already salivating at the thought of the crackle of the crust as he slices off the end, and the taste of soft salted butter melting into the still-warm piece.

 Many say that sourdough baking is too hard, that they find it intimidating, that it’s not worth the trouble.
 Try your hand at baking sourdough and you’ll soon realise it’s very much worth any effort.
 Terence, the sourdough baker in our house, has written about his delight and satisfaction from making sourdough, from the ritual as much as results.
 Me, I’m happy just inhaling those heavenly aromas.